 Helpful tips for making Dill Pickle Soup

-- For best results use, Yukon Gold or red-skinned as they are waxier than their Russet cousins and they will not break down in the soup.
+- For best results, use Yukon Gold or red-skinned as they are waxier than their Russet cousins, and they will not break down in the soup.

 - If you are watching your fat and calories, omit the cream.
-The dill pickle soup will still be delicious albeit not as white and a little less creamy.
+The dill pickle soup will still be delicious, albeit not as white and a little less creamy.

 - Don’t forget to fish out and discard the bay leaves.
 They are sharp on the edges and could cut your mouth or pose a choking hazard.

-- Delicious additions to this soup are ham, crispy fried bacon or Homemade Croutons.
+- Delicious additions to this soup are ham, crispy fried bacon, or Homemade Croutons.

-This unusual delectable soup is easy, dependable and quick enough for a weeknight meal.
+This unusual delectable soup is easy, dependable, and quick enough for a weeknight meal.
 Put the ingredients on your shopping list today and make your family a wholesome meal that you can feel great about.

-Other soup recipes you will love!
+Other soup recipes to try!

-PrintCreamy Dill Pickle Soup
+Creamy Dill Pickle Soup

 Ingredients